bkehr/popins/README.md

 VCF records reference contigs and contig positions in the (super-)contigs file.

 The place command consists of four steps that can be run in one program call or in separate calls.

 To run all four steps together, the options -l, -b, -c, and -r need to be specified and the <OUTPUT FILE>'s ending needs to be 'vcf'.
 The <LOCATION FILE> has to list the location files for all samples.

 When running the steps separately, the specified parameters determine which step is being run:

 1. First the contig locations determined for all samples (files listed in <LOCATION FILE>) need to be merged into one set of locations (written to <OUTPUT FILE>).
-2. Then, prefixes/suffixes of all contigs (specify with -c option) are aligned to these locations (input as <LOCATION FILE>) in the reference genome (specify with -r option) and VCF records are written to <OUTPUF FILE> if the alignment is successful.
+2. Then, prefixes/suffixes of all contigs (specify with -c option) are aligned to these locations (specify as <LOCATION FILE>) in the reference genome (specify with -r option) and VCF records are written to <OUTPUF FILE> if the alignment is successful.
    The <OUTPUT FILE>'s ending has to be 'vcf'.
 3. Next, contigs (specify -c option) that do not align to the reference genome (specify -r option) are passed on to split-read alignment.
    This step is run by sample.
-The sample's original BAM file needs to be specified, the program arguments, the <LOCATION FILE> and <OUTPUT FILE>, need to be the sample's locs_unplaced.txt file and a locs_placed.txt file.
+   The sample's original BAM file needs to be specified.
+   The program arguments, the <LOCATION FILE> and <OUTPUT FILE>, need to be the sample's locs\_unplaced.txt file and a locs\_placed.txt file.
 4. Finally, the results from split-read alignment (the locs_placed.txt files) of all samples (input files listed in <LOCATION FILE>) are being combined and appended the <OUTPUF FILE> (file ending has to be 'vcf').